qursa-uc3m/dnssec_pqc_plugin/README.md

-# dnssec_pqc
+# DNSSEC PQC Plugin for CoreDNS

 This is a **plugin of CoreDNS** that integrates support for **Post-Quantum Cryptography (PQC)** signature algorithms.
 It is intended for research and testing purposes within the context of DNSSEC and PQC algorithm evaluation.

 ## PQC DNSSEC Plugin

 The `dnssec_pqc` plugin extends CoreDNS to allow DNSSEC zone signing and validation using a set of post-quantum signature algorithms.
 It builds upon the original `dnssec` plugin by replacing or augmenting cryptographic operations with post-quantum alternatives.

-### Supported Algorithms and Identifiers
+## Supported Algorithms and Identifiers

 The plugin currently supports the following post-quantum signature schemes, identified by custom algorithm IDs:

-## Supported Algorithms
 | Algorithm        | ID |
 |------------------|----|
 | FALCON512        | 17 |